hscells/pybool_ir/README.md

 ### pipenv

 For dependency and environment management, I've decided to use pipenv.
-If you are installing things for the first time, you might need to comment out the `jcc` and `lucene` packages before you activate the environment with `pipenv shell`.
+Please read the following sections before attempting to use it.

 ### pylucene

 There is a bit of a barrier to entry at the moment in using this library.
-That is because many packages, particuarly the indexing and querying facilities, depend on the [pylucene](https://lucene.apache.org/pylucene/) library.
+That is because many sub-packages, particularly the indexing and querying facilities, depend on the [pylucene](https://lucene.apache.org/pylucene/) library.
 Unfortunately there is some manual intervention that needs to be performed before you use `hyperbool`.
 I have tried to make this process as painless as possible, and it should work for mac and linux people.

+ 1. Run `pipenv shell` to create a new environment in this directory.
- 1. Run the `install_pylucene.sh` script.
+ 2. Run the `install_pylucene.sh` script.
 This will attempt to download all the necessary files, move them to the correct spots, and then create the Python `.whl` file that contains the lucene python package (pylucene).
- 2. Modify the `Pipfile` such that the `lucene` dependency points to the `.whl` file you just created.
+It also installs this package into the pipenv environment (for local development).
+If you are using another environment manager you should install the `.whl` file that contains pylucene and then install the hyperbool package (e.g., using the `setup.py`).
- 3. Activate your environment with `pipenv shell`.
+ 4. Activate your environment with `pipenv shell`.
 If this fails, then something has gone wrong.

 ### Downloading and indexing Pubmed